stevewithey/grapevine-game/README.md

 - If sentFromId is -1, then you are the first recipient.
 - The state of a game is logged by the first recipient.
 - You can see all games that have been kicked off by your service from the GET /games endpoint
+- Get specific game initiated on your service (return 404 if game doesn't exist) from the GET /game/{gameId} endpoint
 - If you are the only recipient in the list, the game should still function as described

 ### Example requests